 This permit allows our students who live in the Residence Halls to park in the Garden Park Plaza ONLY.
 This permit does not entitle you to park on any surface parking lots, visitor parking lots or in the Village parking lots.
 If you choose to park your vehicle in any other lot other than Lot M, it will be subject to a ticket, boot, or possibly tow.
 Please bring a copy of your vehicle registration, insurance card and license plate number when you apply for your permit.
-Price: $100 per year or $55 per semester or $30 per term
+Price: $105 per year

 Parking placards are issued by the Fitness Center staff and allow the user to park

 in Lot H or Garden Park Plaza.

 This permit is for students, faculty and staff that have motorcycles they wish to drive to campus.
 There are designated motorcycle parking spaces in each lot.
 Check with the Department of Public Safety for exact locations.
 All motorcycles are required to park in these designated areas.
 This permit does not entitle you to park in any lots reserved for visitors or in residential parking.
 This permit also does not entitle an individual to make his/her own motorcycle space on sidewalks or common areas.
 The cost of this permit is free with the purchase of an automobile parking permit.
 If an automobile permit is not purchased, the cost of the motorcycle permit will follow the regular permit fee schedule.

 This permit is for students, faculty and staff who have bicycles/scooters (49cc or